School programs designed to make young scientists weather- and science- savvy SM

 Contact us at 5644 Tavilla Circle - Suite 201, Naples, FL 34110; 239-591-2468

 How The Weatherworks provides an array of school-based programs (kindergarten to high school), including individual classroom visits, full-day in-school field trips and even week-long (or longer) field study programs.
+We can now provide virtual school programs (up to an hour in length) to individual classes.

 We also provide teacher in-service programs, PTA/PTO talks, and other activities in support of schools (public, private and home-school organization-based).